Table of Contents

 - The first part of the neural tube to close is the middle part – it occurs on the 22nd day.

 - The second part to close is the rostral part, i.e., the rostral neuropore – it occurs on the 25th day.

-- Last part to close is the caudal neuropore – its closure occurs on the 27th day.
+- The last part to close is the caudal neuropore – its closure occurs on the 27th day.